Improving Diesel Fuel Economy - Updated November 15, 2018

-According to an article entitled "History of Hydrogen Motor Fuel" appearing on the web site fuel-efficient-vehicles.org, Francois Isaac de Rivaz is credited with inventing and constructing the first internal combustion engine in the year 1806, and that was powered by a mixture of hydrogen and water.
+According to an article entitled "History of Hydrogen Motor Fuel" appearing on the web site fuel-efficient-vehicles.org, Francois Isaac de Rivaz is credited with inventing and constructing the first internal combustion engine in the year 1806.
+That engine was powered by a mixture of hydrogen and water.
 Gasoline wasn't used as a power source for internal combustion till 1870.
 More recently, hydrogen gas has been used to augment diesel fuel for many years, proving it can both extend the driving range between fillups and increase average fuel economy.
-Here's a hydrogen gas generator specifically developed for use as a motor fuel supplement.
+Here's a hydrogen gas generator specifically developed to provide fuel for use as a motor fuel supplement.

 Dennis Olson (pictured above) from Diamond Eye Performance was on hand at a recent dyno event to discuss the new Hydrogen Generator - a self-contained system that continually produces HHO hydrogen gas, which when used as a fuel supplement can increase overall fuel economy.

 Obviously, HHO gas is a fuel, but the introduction of HHO also improves the efficiency of the diesel fuel combustion process, allowing for a more complete burn and a corresponding reduction of emissions.
 While it takes electrical energy to produce the reaction required to produce HHO gas, the increases in engine efficiency offset the energy required to generate the hydrogen.
 This results in improved fuel economy for the system as a whole.
 The MPE kit shown here is advertised to produce a 5-40% improvement in fuel economy.
 How much of an improvement can vary from vehicle to vehicle and how the vehicle is being driven.
 The best fuel economy increase should come during light-duty and low power demand driving.